Careful Cutting—Working in a Winter Wonderland

 Personal Protective Equipment

 While working with a chain saw during the winter, as always, wear protective apparel, such as chaps, hearing protection and gloves.
-In the winter, wood is even more likely to splinter, so use of a helmet and eye protection remains critical.
+In the winter, wood is even more likely to splinter, so the use of a helmet and eye protection remains critical.
 Some manufacturers offer winter protective pants made with materials that are both cut retardant and resistant to water and snow, providing an option to the protective leg wear you would normally wear.

 Winter Chain Saw Maintenance and Operation